slappforge/nodejs-lambda-debugger/README.md

 * First start the **Local Client** providing the necessary parameters as mentioned [here](#Installing-and-running-the-Local-Client)
 * Then invoke the Lambda with debugging enabled.
 You can do this either using the Test functionality on the AWS Lambda console, or by triggering an actual event such as API Gateway request, S3 operation, etc.
-* Then the Lambda execution will suspend at the `debugger` line waiting for a debugger to connect
+* Then the Lambda execution will suspend waiting for a debugger to connect
-* Finally invoke the Debugger from the IDE and wait for a couple of seconds for it to connect through
+* Finally invoke the Debugger from the IDE and wait for a couple of seconds for it to connect through.
+Make sure to add at least one debug breakpoint **before** you invoke the IDE debugger, so that the Lambda execution will suspend at that point.
 * Happy Debugging!
 ---